basilfx/flask-daapserver/README.md

 * [SubDaap](https://github.com/basilfx/SubDaap) &mdash; Bridge between SubSonic and iTunes.

 ## Examples
 There are four examples included in the `examples/` directory.
 You can run them with `python examples/<filename>`.
+Check the source for more information and the details.

 * `Benchmark.py` &mdash; Benchmark revision tree speed and memory usage.
 * `ExampleServer.py` &mdash; Most basic example of a DAAP server.
 * `RevisionServer.py` &mdash; Demonstration of revisioning capabilities.
-* `SoundcloudServer.py` &mdash; Soundcloud server that streams all tracks of a certain User ID.
+* `SoundcloudServer.py` &mdash; Soundcloud server that streams all tracks of a certain users.
 Requires a Client ID and the Soundcloud Python module.

 ## License
 See the `LICENSE` file (MIT license).